• Skip to primary navigation

 • Membership Liability Questions

-What is a Master Gardener?
+What is an Extension Master Gardener?

-What is a Master Gardener?
+What is an Extension Master Gardener?

 The Texas Master Gardener program is an educational volunteer program conducted by the Texas AgriLife Extension Service of the Texas A&M University System.
-Master Gardeners are members of the local community who take an active interest in their lawns, trees, shrubs, flowers and gardens.
+Extension Master Gardeners (EMGs) are members of the local community who take an active interest in their lawns, trees, shrubs, flowers and gardens.
 They are enthusiastic, willing to learn and help others and able to communicate with diverse groups of people.
 What really sets Master Gardeners apart from other home gardeners is their special training in horticulture.
 In exchange for their training, persons who become Master Gardeners contribute time as volunteers, working through their county’s Texas AgriLife Extension office to provide horticultural-related information to their communities.

-Is the Master Gardener program for me?
+Is the Extension Master Gardener program for me?

 • Do you want to learn more about the culture and maintenance of many types of plants?